Stars vs. Kraken: Odds, total, moneyline - NHL Playoffs Second Round Game 7

 Stars vs. Kraken Betting Trends

-- Dallas has had six games with moneyline odds of -210 or shorter, and earned a victory each time.
+- Seattle has combined with its opponent to score more than 5.5 goals in 57 of 95 games this season.

-- Seattle has a record of 2-2 in games when sportsbooks list the team at +170 or longer on the moneyline.
+- Dallas has had six games with moneyline odds of -210 or shorter, and won each time.

 Stars Player Props